SitemapKlarity storyJoin usMedicationServiceAbout us

 • Vyvanse (lisdexamfetamine): a prodrug that remains inactive until metabolized in the body and is prescribed for ADHD and binge eating disorder.

-• Desoxyn (methamphetamine): a potent central nervous system stimulant is used in rare instances to treat ADHD and obesity treatment.
+• Desoxyn (methamphetamine): a potent central nervous system stimulant used in rare instances to treat ADHD and obesity.

 Fortunately, when used as directed by a healthcare professional, the risk of developing a Ritalin dependence is reduced.
 It’s important to be open with your healthcare providers when being prescribed Ritalin to ensure this medication is the best one for you.